HazyResearch/deepdive/doc/configuration.md

   the `input_query` must include the reserved `id` column for each variable.

 - `function`: specifies the factor function and the variables connected by the factor.
-Refer to the [Inference rule function reference](inference_rule_functions.md) for details about the available functions.
+Refer to the [source code](../compiler/compile-config/compile-config-1.01-parse_inference_rules) for details about the available functions.
 Example usage:

 - `weight`: specifies whether the weight of the factor should be a specified